lpow100/lpow100/README.md

 - 👋 Hi, I’m @lpow100
-- 👀 I’m interested in python and game development
+- 👀 I’m interested in game dev, osdev, and anything coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning pythona, C/C++, assembly and much more
-- 💞️ I’m looking to collaborate on games with unity or pygame
+- 💞️ I’m looking to collaborate on games with unity or raylib
-- 📫 How to reach me lgn.kocher@gmail.com
+- 📫 How to reach melpowyt3@gmail.com

 <!---
 lpow100/lpow100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.